wvenialbo/CVIP-Operator/docs/installation.md

 ## Build the documentation

-Open a terminal shell or command console window, if you do not have a working copy of [MkDocs](https://www.mkdocs.org/), first install one using `:::bash pip install mkdocs`.
+To create a local copy of this documentation, open your platform terminal console an go to the directory where you cloned the project; if you do not have a working copy of [MkDocs](https://www.mkdocs.org/), first install one with the required extensions, then build the documentation:
-Also  install the following extensions:

     :::bash
-    pip install mkdocs-material
+    # Go to your local repo
+    cd ~/repos/CVIP-Operator
+    # Install MkDocs
-    pip install pygments
+    pip install mkdocs
     pip install pymdown-extensions

-Go, `:::bash cd`, to the directory where you cloned the project and run `:::bash mkdocs build` to build a local instance of this documentation.
+    # Build the documentation
+    mkdocs build

+A folder named `site`{.file} will be created containing the navigable HTML version of this documentation.